Monkeys and apes in space: United States

 On May 28, 1959, aboard the JUPITER AM-18, Miss Able, a rhesus macaque, and Miss Baker, a squirrel monkey from Peru, flew a successful mission.
 Able was born at the Ralph Mitchell Zoo in Independence, Kansas.
 They traveled in excess of 16000 km/h, and withstood 38 g (373 m/s^{2}).
 Able died June 1, 1959, while undergoing surgery to remove an infected medical electrode, from a reaction to the anesthesia.
 Baker became the first monkey to survive the stresses of spaceflight and the related medical procedures.
 Baker died November 29, 1984, at the age of 27 and is buried on the grounds of the United States Space & Rocket Center in Huntsville, Alabama.
 Able was preserved, and is now on display at the Smithsonian Institution's National Air and Space Museum.
 Their names were taken from the 1943–1955 US military phonetic alphabet.

 On December 4, 1959, from Wallops Island, Virginia, Sam, a rhesus macaque, flew on the Little Joe 2 in the Mercury program to 53 mi high.
 On January 21, 1960, Miss Sam, also a rhesus macaque, followed, on Little Joe 1B although her flight was only to 8 mi in a test of emergency procedures.

 Chimpanzees Ham and Enos also flew in the Mercury program, with Ham becoming the first great ape or Hominidae in space.
 The names "Sam" and "Ham" were acronyms.
 Sam was named in homage to the School of Aerospace Medicine at Brooks Air Force Base in San Antonio, Texas, and the name "Ham" was taken from Holloman Aerospace Medicine at Holloman Air Force Base, New Mexico.
-Ham and Enos were among 60 chimpanzees brought to New Mexico by the US Air Force for space flight tests.
+Ham and Enos were among 60 chimpanzees brought to New Mexico by the U.S. Air Force for space flight tests.
 Six were selected to be trained at Cape Canaveral by Tony Gentry et al.

 Goliath, a squirrel monkey, died in the explosion of his Atlas rocket on November 10, 1961.
 A rhesus macaque called Scatback flew a sub-orbital flight on December 20, 1961, but was lost at sea after landing.

-Bonny, a pig-tailed macaque, flew on Biosatellite 3, a mission which lasted from June 29 to July 8, 1969.
-This was the first multi-day monkey flight but came after longer human spaceflights were common.
+Bonny, a pig-tailed macaque, flew on Biosatellite 3, a mission that lasted from June 29 to July 8, 1969.
+This was the first multi-day monkey flight, but came after longer human spaceflights were common.
 He died within a day of landing.

 The Space Shuttle Challenger flight STS-51-B featured two squirrel monkeys named No. 3165 and No. 384-80.
 The flight was from April 29 to May 6, 1985.